BioBoost/embedded_systems_tools_and_scripts/docs/compile_rpi_kernel.md

 There are several reasons why one would want to compile a Linux kernel.

-First you might want to upgrade your current LInux kernel to a newer version.
+First you might want to upgrade your current Linux kernel to a newer version.
 You can then download the sources and compile the newer version.

 Ofcourse if you want to add features to the kernel or change something you will also need to compile the full kernel to be able to test it out.

 Another reason would be the need for the build context of the kernel when developing loadable kernel modules.

-This course mainly needs a new compiled kernel for the kernel context to allow the building of loadable kernel modules.
+This course mainly needs a new compiled kernel for its build context to allow the building of loadable kernel modules.
 Ofcourse it's also a nice challenge to build a Linux kernel for an embedded system.

 There are two main methods for building the kernel.
-You can build locally on a Raspberry Pi which is fairly easy but will take a long time; or you can cross-compile, which is much quicker, but requires more setup.
+You can build it nativally on a Raspberry Pi which is fairly easy but will take a long time; or you can cross-compile, which is much quicker, but requires more setup.

 ## Cross-compiling the Kernel